railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. note:: Connection modes

-	In its default configuration, the Open ERP client connects to port 8069 on the server using the XML-RPC protocol.
-You can change this and connect to port 8070 using the NET-RPC protocol instead.
+	In its default configuration at the time of writing, the Open ERP client connects to port 8069 on the server using the XML-RPC protocol (from Linux) or port 8070 using the NET-RPC protocol instead (from Windows).
+	You can use either protocol from either operating system.
 	NET-RPC is quite a bit quicker, although you may not notice that on the GTK client in normal use.
-	Open ERP can run XML-RPC as a secure connection, but not NET-RPC.
+	Open ERP can run XML-RPC, but not NET-RPC, as a secure connection.

 The all-in-one installer also provides a web server, but this was not yet working at the time of writing.